ArctosDB/arctos/.github/ISSUE_TEMPLATE/arctos-down.md

 name: Arctos Down
 about: Use this template to document communication about outages
 title: 'Arctos Down - '
-labels: Priority-Critical (Arctos is broken)
+labels: Priority-Critical (Arctos is broken), Arctos Down
 assignees: ''

 ---